My Painful B12 Deficiency and How I Got My Running Legs Back

 Had I not gotten a third opinion, my situation could have potentially gotten worse.
 Untreated B12 deficiency is potentially life threatening.
 It can lead to paralysis, dementia, psychosis, and permanent and irreversible damage.
 My right toe has residual numbness.
 Based on my experience, if you are having tingling, numbness, and spasms in your limbs, and get awaken by painful calf and toe cramps, get your B12 and MMA levels checked.
 If these symptoms persist, see a top neurologist.
 Get a second and third opinion.
 B12 deficiency is serious.
 Learn about B12 deficiency causes, symptoms and treatment.
 Don’t let debilitating and dangerous B12 deficiency stop you in your tracks!

-I continue to receive emails and DMs from readers who share their stories or are having similar symptoms.
-They inspired me to write what I've learned about B12 deficiency 10 years after I was diagnosed.
+I continue to receive emails and DMs from readers from all over the world who share their stories or are having similar symptoms.
+They inspired me to write what I've learned about B12 deficiency 12 years after I was diagnosed.

 Read next: Living and Running with Painful B12 Deficiency.